preactjs/preact-cli/README.md

     --src              Specify source directory  (default src)
     --cwd              A directory to use instead of $PWD  (default .)
-    --esm              Builds ES-2015 bundles for your code  (default false) --clear            Clear the console (default true)
+    --clear            Clear the console (default true)
     --sw               Generate and attach a Service Worker  (default false) --babelConfig      Path to custom Babel config (default .babelrc)